udonpark/unit-frogger-game/README.md

 This is Frogger Game implemented using TypeScript and Pure Programming.
-Running the index.html file in /dist starts the game.
+It is part of the University unit, Programming Paradigm Running the index.html file in /dist starts the game.
 ![image info](./FroggerImage.png)